ONLINE THERAPY

 INSURANCE

-We are currently in network with Premera, Lifewise, Cigna, Molina, First Choice, Kaiser PPO, and Aetna.
+We are currently in network with Premera, Lifewise, Cigna, First Choice, Kaiser PPO & HMO, Regence, and Aetna.
+WA Apple Health Plans: Molina, Coordinated Care, Wellpoint (Amerigroup), Community Health Plan of WA (CHPW).
 Whether you are in network with one of these companies or have another insurance plan we are happy to support you to navigate your insurance and treatment options.
 Please look at our therapist bios to learn more about which therapists are in network with your plan.

 SLIDING SCALE & FREE THERAPY CARE